f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 <h3>19: FIFO status</h3>

 This is the fill percentage of the Tx FIFO in the LimeSuite interface.
 In normal conditions this should be ~100%.
 On the picture the Tx is not started.

+<h3>20: Board temperature</h3>

+This is the board temperature in degrees Celsius updated every ~5s.
+Before the first probe the display marks "00C" this is normal.